kolenaIO/kolena/docs/dataset/advanced-usage/thresholded-results.md

 - A required numeric field named `threshold` (number).
 - An optional string field `label` (string).
 - A true positive field
-- A true negative field
 - A false positive field
+- A false negative field

 For instance, in a semantic segmentation problem: